Akashae98/JavaFX-Fish-Simulation/README.md

 Each version branch contains its own source code, resources, and implementation details:

 - 🏗️ **Architecture implementation** - See how each design pattern is applied
-- ⚡ **Specific execution setup** - Maven configuration and dependencies for that version
+- ⚡ **Specific execution setup** - Maven configuration and dependencies
 - 🎯 **Code examples** - Real implementations of the architectural concepts
 - 📁 **Project structure** - How components are organized in each approach